What’s in a name? A lot, if you’re starting a roof replacement business from scratch.

 Think a name like Ur Best Roofer will set you apart?
 Maybe not.
 Odd spellings make it harder for consumers to find a newer business when they’re typing into search engines.

-Likewise, think carefully before choosing a complex name.
-For example, the 12-letter name of the ancient mythical ruler you’ve always admired might be a bad choice if area homeowners can’t spell--or say--it.
+Likewise, think carefully before choosing a complex roofing company name.
+For example, the 12-letter name of the ancient mythical ruler you’ve always admired might be a bad choice if area homeowners can’t spell—or say—it.

 Speaking of, well, speaking, pronunciation plays a role in search, too.
 About 74% of surveyed consumers use voice for local search on their smartphone at least weekly, according to BrightLocal.
 Easier-to-pronounce could very well translate into easier-to-find.